 (e) of his or her right to have present during any interviews or meetings attended by the respondent a representative capable of providing advice to the respondent.

-[Regulation 20 amended in Gazette 5 Nov 2010 p.
+[Regulation 20 amended: Gazette 5 Nov 2010 p.
 5572.]

 21. Period prescribed (Act s.
 90)